muhammad-talha-dev/weather-app/README.md

 ## Usage

+- Turn on location on your device.
+- Allow the website to access your location.
 - The app will request access to your geolocation.
 Allow it to fetch weather information based on your current location.
 - You will see the current weather information along with a 3-day forecast.
 - Explore the weather conditions and images displayed for each day.